 - Complete the spending on both cards as early in January as possible so you can get the most use out of your pass.

-- Between these two cards, you will have at least 110,000 points.
+- Between these two cards, you will have at least 145,000 points.
 You will have some additional points from the spending, and you’ll have the 10,000 Companion Pass points boost for being a cardholder.
-To earn the additional points to reach 135,000, you can refer someone to one of these cards, put additional spending on the cards, or use the Southwest Shopping Portal for your online shopping.
+This puts you well over the required amount for earning the pass!

-- Once you’ve hit the spending requirement, monitor your email for your official Companion Pass email notification!
+- Once you’ve completed the spending requirement for both cards, monitor your email for your official Companion Pass email notification!

 - Either Southwest business card in late October to early November.
 Begin working on the spending right away, but DO NOT meet the spending requirement until early January.